MicrosoftDocs/visualstudio-docs/docs/debugger/hot-reload.md

 Unsupported scenarios:

 * Xamarin.Forms apps won’t support .NET Hot Reload in iOS and Android scenarios.
 You get partial support for Hot Reload when targeting a UWP app.
 This is by design, and we don’t expect to make any further improvements.
 (Note: XAML Hot Reload will continue to be available and supported for Xamarin.Forms customers on the latest SDK.)
-* .NET MAUI apps are not supported prior to Visual Studio 2022 version 17.1 Preview 1.
+* .NET MAUI apps aren't supported prior to Visual Studio 2022 version 17.1 Preview 1.
 Starting in 17.1 Preview 1, .NET MAUI is supported, but only with the debugger attached.
-* Apps built using F# or those targeting .NET Native do not support Hot Reload.
+* Apps built using F# or those targeting .NET Native don't support Hot Reload.

 If you’re using Visual Studio without the debugger.
 NET Hot Reload only works for apps targeting .NET 6.

-In addition, Hot Reload is not available in some project configurations:
+In addition, Hot Reload isn't available in some project configurations:

-* If you’re using the Visual Studio debugger to run your app, but you’ve disabled `Edit and Continue` in settings, Hot Reload is not supported.
+* If you’re using the Visual Studio debugger to run your app, but you’ve disabled `Edit and Continue` in settings, Hot Reload isn't supported.
-* Release or custom build configurations are not supported.
+* Release or custom build configurations aren't supported.
 Your project must use the Debug build configuration.
 * Some startup or compile optimizations are not supported in .NET Hot Reload.
-For example, if your project's debug profile is configured in the following ways, .NET Hot Reload is not supported:
+For example, if your project's debug profile is configured in the following ways, .NET Hot Reload isn't supported:
   * [Trimming](/dotnet/core/deploying/trimming/trimming-options) is enabled for your project.
 For example, it's not supported if `PublishTrimmed` is set to True in your project file for the debug profile.
   * [ReadyToRun](/dotnet/core/deploying/ready-to-run) is enabled for your project.
 For example, it's not supported if `PublishReadyToRun` is set to True in your project file for the debug profile.
-* For WinUI 3 apps, native code debugging is enabled by default (even if the setting is absent from *LaunchSettings.json*), and .NET Hot Reload is not supported when doing mixed mode debugging in this way.
+* For WinUI 3 apps, native code debugging is enabled by default (even if the setting is absent from *LaunchSettings.json*), and .NET Hot Reload isn't supported when doing mixed mode debugging in this way.
 For this reason, you must add the explicit setting `nativeDebugging: false` to *LaunchSettings.json* in order to get .NET Hot Reload to work correctly.

 ## Configure Hot Reload